Import a database to a VIP Local Development Environment

 - A VIP Local Development Environment has been successfully created and is in a running state.

-- A SQL database file (e.g., downloaded from Database Backups) must already be located on the local machine under the home directory of the current user.
+To import, a SQL database file (e.g. downloaded from Database Backups) must already be located on the local machine under the home directory of the current user.
+The SQL database file can either be archived or unarchived when imported.

 1. Identify the absolute local path of the SQL file